Making transport more robust and interpretable by moving data through a small number of anchor points: Introduction

 \section{Introduction}

-Optimal transport (OT) \cite{villani2008optimal} is now widely used in many diverse areas of machine learning, with examples in domain adaptation \cite{flamary2016optimal}\cite{courty2014domain}, image retrieval \cite{rubner2000earth}\cite{grauman2004fast}, shape recognition \cite{gangbo2000shape}, generative modeling \cite{martin2017wasserstein,tolstikhin2017wasserstein} document retrieval \cite{kusner2015word}, computer graphics \cite{solomon2015convolutional,solomon2014earth}\cite{bonneel2016wasserstein}, and computational neuroscience \cite{gramfort2015fast,lee2019hierarchical}.
-While the ground metric used in OT can be used to impose geometric structure into transport, without any additional assumptions, OT can be fragile to outliers or noise, especially in high dimensions.
-To overcome this issue, it can be helpful to incorporate additional structure into transport to improve alignment or make transport more robust to noise.
-Examples of structured OT approaches include the use of hierarchical or cluster consistency \cite{lee2019hierarchical,yurochkin2019hierarchical,xu2020learning}, partial class information \cite{flamary2016optimal,courty2014domain}, submodular cost functions \cite{alvarez2018structured}, or through low-rank transportation constraints \cite{forrow2019statistical, altschuler2019massively}.
-Because of the difficulty of incorporating structure into optimal transport, many OT methods need low-dimensional structure in data to be specified in advance (e.g., estimated clusters or supervised labels).
+Optimal transport (OT) \cite{villani2008optimal} is a widely used technique for distribution alignment that learns a {\em transport plan} which moves mass from one distribution to match another.
+With recent advances in tools for regularizing and speeding up OT \cite{cuturi2013sinkhorn}, this approach has found applications in many diverse areas of machine learning, including domain adaptation \cite{courty2014domain,flamary2016optimal}, generative modeling \cite{martin2017wasserstein,tolstikhin2017wasserstein}, document retrieval \cite{kusner2015word}, computer graphics \cite{solomon2014earth,solomon2015convolutional,bonneel2016wasserstein}, and computational neuroscience \cite{gramfort2015fast,lee2019hierarchical}.

+While the ground metric in \ot can be used to impose geometric structure into transport, without any additional assumptions, \ot can be fragile to outliers or noise, especially in high dimensions.
+To overcome this issue, additional structure, either in the data or in the transport plan, can be used to improve alignment or make transport more robust.
+Examples of methods that incorporate additional structure into OT include approaches that leverage hierarchical structure or cluster consistency \cite{lee2019hierarchical,yurochkin2019hierarchical,xu2020learning}, partial class information \cite{flamary2016optimal,courty2014domain}, submodular cost functions \cite{alvarez2018structured}, and low-rank constraints on the transport plan \cite{forrow2019statistical, altschuler2019massively}.
+Because of the difficulty of incorporating structure into OT, many of these methods need low-dimensional structure in data to be specified in advance (e.g., estimated clusters or labels).